 Although in 1773 Captain James Cook became the first European to lay eyes on the Cook Islands, he originally called than the Hervey Islands.
 The name Cook Islands actually originates from a Russian naval chart produced in the 1820s.

-However, credit for the first discovery of these islands must go to the Polynesians, who discovered them during their great migratory journeys across the Pacific in the seventh and eighth centuries.
+However, credit for the discovery of the 15 islands and two reefs that make up the modern country must go to the Polynesians, who came across them during their great migratory journeys over the Pacific in the seventh and eighth centuries.

-In 1965, the islands achieved self-government as a New Zealand Dependency.
+In 1949 the Islanders were British subjects granted New Zealand citizenship and in 1965, the Cook Islands achieved self-government as a New Zealand Dependency.
 There are no plans and little pressure to change this status.

-Executive power is formally held by the New Zealand high commissioner (High Commissioner Tia Barrett since December 2008) but effectively devolved to the cabinet.
+Executive power is formally held by the New Zealand High Commissioner, but is effectively devolved to the cabinet.
 The House of Ariki, which is composed of all the paramount chiefs of the Cook Islands, serves as an advisory body.
 Advice is given on legislation concerning customs and traditions, though the House of Ariki has no powers of legislation itself.
 New Zealand is responsible for defence and foreign affairs.

 Cook Islanders are citizens of New Zealand, but identified as Cook Islands nationals, a status not enjoyed by other New Zealand citizens.